-Can coronavirus live in onsen and transmit through hot spring waters?
+Coronavirus Onsen and Safety: Can coronavirus live in onsen and transmit through hot spring waters?

 Each year the onsen city of Beppu holds an annual onsen symposium called Beppu Onsen Academia.
 In a video released in May of this year, Beppu Mayor Yasuhiro Nagano discussed the symposium’s findings with Toyoki Maeda , an associated professor at Kyushu University Beppu Hospital.
 The mayor also took this opportunity to ask Professor Maeda’s expert opinion on the safety of onsen use during this pandemic.

 In response, Professor Maeda answers it’s very unlikely for the virus to transmit in hot springs.
 When soaking together in the hot waters, the risk of being infected with coronavirus, among other illnesses, is extremely low.
-He explains that it is very difficult for the coronavirus and other viruses to live in such a hot and moist environment.
+He explains that it is very difficult for covid and other viruses to live in such a hot and moist environment.

 Rather than the onsen itself, it is the changing rooms, lounging areas, and other high-traffic places in onsen facilities where visitors must be careful.
 Here, the establishment must ensure proper ventilation.
 And guests must adhere to social distancing, wear masks, and sanitize their hands frequently.
 As always, avoiding the 3 C’s (closed spaces, crowds, and close contact) remains crucial.
 For those concerned for their health, we recommend private or family onsen, which you can read more about here.